 Lead-210 is a naturally occurring radioactive isotope.
 By examining how it decays it can be used to identify the age of sediments up to 150 years old.
-Cesium-137 is a man-made radioactive element created by atmospheric testing of nuclear weapons and can be used to identify the age of sediments deposited since 1950.
+Caesium-137 is a man-made radioactive element created by atmospheric testing of nuclear weapons and can be used to identify the age of sediments deposited since 1950.

 The natural coloring’s in plant and animal tissue are called pigments.
 By testing the pigments found in sediment cores we can identify types and amount of phytoplankton (algae and cyanobacteria) that have lived in a lake.